-Primary legislation pertaining to organ transplant including liver transplant is established under Transplantation of Human Organ Act (THOA), which was passed in 1994 and further added with rules in the year 2014.
-Similar to kidney transplant rules regrading liver transplant in India are also very clear and tough.
+Primary legislation pertaining to organ transplant including liver transplant in India is established under Transplantation of Human Organ Act (THOA), which was passed in 1994 and further added with rules in the year 2014.
+Similar to kidney transplant, rules regrading liver transplant in India are also very clear and tough.
 There is a committee that approves the donor after doing a due deligence about the relationship with the liver recepient.
-Donor and recepient both need to produce documents to prove their relationship as per the criteria laid down in Transplantation of Human Organs Act (THOA) in India.
+Donor and recepient for liver transplant in India both need to produce documents to prove their relationship as per the criteria laid down in Transplantation of Human Organs Act (THOA) in India.
 Blood relatives and family members include:

-he main reason behind strict screening of the donor is to avoid making organ donation organ selling.
+The main reason behind strict screening of the donor in cases of transplants in India is to avoid making organ donation organ selling.
 In simple words it is to avoid pressurized donation in lie of monetary benefits to the donor.

-In case of international patients only living donor transplant with compatible or incompatible donor is allowed.
+In case of international patients only living donor transplant with compatible or incompatible donor is allowed in India.
 Cadaveric liver transplant for international patient is not allowed in India.
 The donor and the recepient has to get a No Objection Certificate from their respective embassy establishing their relationship.
-Even with restriction of Cadaveric liver trabsplant in India, international patients come to India for liver transplant surgery as India offers big cost advantage over the other western countries in most of the medical treatment.
+Even with restriction of Cadaveric liver transplant in India, international patients come to India for liver transplant surgery as India offers big cost advantage over the other western countries in most of the medical treatment.

 The condition that may lead to liver transplant includes:

 Primary biliary chirosis

 Liver transplant in India might be the only option left for the patient if the disease has progressed into an advanced stage of Cirrhosis.
 The condition for the transplant is that you can get Liver Transplant done only 6 months after you have quit alcohol.